All Articles

 sudo apt install system76-driver

-For NVIDIA Graphics: If you ordered a system with a discrete NVIDIA graphics card, you will need to manually install the closed source drivers for your card to get the optimum performance.
+For NVIDIA Graphics: If you own a system with a discrete NVIDIA graphics card, you will need to manually install the closed source drivers for your card to get the optimum performance.
 Please run the following command:

 sudo apt install system76-driver-nvidia